YounusAmz/IBM_INTERN/README.md

 # IBM_INTERN

-Image Steganography: Encrypt & Decrypt Secret Messages
+ PixelVault: Encrypt & Decrypt Secrets in Images

 This project allows users to hide secret messages inside an image and retrieve them using a password-based decryption system.